dimitargnikolov/book-project/README.md

 ### Analyzing and Visualizing the Network of Characters

 To analyze this network, you will use the [Gephi graph analysis and visualization platform]().
-We have created a video tutorial for this step that you can find [here]().
+We will do a tutorial on Gephi during discussion, and will provide a recording of it as well.
 At the end of the tutorial, you will produce a visualization of the characters in *Les Miserables*.
 Your visualization should end up looking similar to this:

 ![Visualization of the characters of Les Miserables.](images/les-mis.png "Visualization of the characters of Les Miserables.")